mxkxyz/APP-SCRIPTS/README.md

-# 🐍 **My Python Scripts Collection**
+# 🐍 **Some of my Script Collection**

+Welcome all to my repository!
+   ## ⚔️ Built by mxkxyz

+🧪 Fork it, test it, break it — then shout out [@mxkxyz](https://github.com/mxkxyz)

-Welcome to my repository!
-This is a collection of Python scripts that I have created over time.
+ This is a collection of some scripts that I have created over time.
 Each script reflects my journey through coding, problem-solving, and creative exploration.
 Whether you're here to explore, learn, or contribute, I hope you find these scripts valuable and insightful.

 ---

 ## 📁 **Repository Overview**
-This repository contains a variety of Python scripts for different use cases, including utilities, games, GUI applications, and more.
-Each script is crafted to solve a problem, demonstrate a concept, or simply explore the possibilities of Python programming.
+This repository contains a variety of Python scripts for different use cases, including utilities, malware detection, GUI applications, and more.
+Each script is crafted to solve a problem, demonstrate a concept, or simply explore the possibilities of programming.

 ---